-A seminar required of all majors in their senior year; readings, reports, discussions, project completed under direction of the faculty.
+A seminar required of all majors in their senior year.
+In depth research of topic in biology through readings, reports, and discussion.
+Completed under direction of the faculty.
 Prerequisites: Completion of a minimum of 15 credits in Biology courses numbered 230 and above, including CHEM 354/354A.
 3 sem. hrs.
 3 crs.